felafax/felafax/README.md

-# TunerX 🦊 -- tune LLaMa3 on Google Cloud TPUs for 30% lower cost and easly scale training from 1X to 1000X!
+# RoadrunnerX -- tune LLaMa3 on Google Cloud TPUs for 30% lower cost and easly scale training from 1X to 1000X!

 Felafax TunerX is a framework for continued-training and fine-tuning open source LLMs using **XLA runtime**.
 We take care of neceessary runtime setup and provide a Jupyter notebook out-of-box to just get started.
 - Easy to use